1. General Provisions

 6. General Description of the Game Mechanics

 6.1 The Clan Wars event is divided into two stand-alone campaigns.
-This rule set applies to the second campaign of the event – World of Tanks: Mercenaries (XBOX platform).
+This rule set applies to the second campaign of the event – World of Tanks: Mercenaries (PS4 platform).

 6.2 Each Campaign consists of individual turns.
 During one week, a total of three turns are made.
 Each turn comprises tactical and combat phases.
 Each of the phases takes one day.